h8d13/lagartixa/readme.md

 # resize/create new parts as needed
 ```

-> Careful that `dd` might look frozen but is not, is flushing (depending on how slow is your disk/pc).
+> Careful `dd` might look frozen but is not, is flushing (depending on how slow is your disk/pc).

 ---

 # Lagartixa

 Ressources:

 AIS: https://github.com/archlinux/arch-install-scripts